-‘Virgin, Frigid, Whore’: Why are we so obsessed with sex-related insults?
+‘Virgin, frigid, whore’: Why are we so obsessed with sex-related insults?

 It’s a slut-shaming culture and we’re all living in it.
 Charlie Elizabeth Culverhouse explores why Gen Z still experiences sexual insults, their impact and how to reclaim sexual name-calling